 After receiving multiple telephone calls and an email from congregants, I decided to ask the Session to close the building to help curtail the rapid spreading of the coronavirus.
-The decision to close the building presented a unique quandary for our church and me as a relatively new pastor.
-Six other organizations besides my own would be affected by the closing.
-The decision to close the building was made and notification sent to our members, partners in ministry, and other service providers.
-I slept Friday night feeling better physically and at peace with the decision to close the building.
+Closing the building presented a unique quandary for our church and me as a relatively new pastor.
+Six other organizations besides my own would be affected.
+The decision to close was made and notification sent to our members, partners in ministry, and other service providers.
+I slept Friday night feeling better physically and at peace with the decision.

 Saturday afternoon, I went to the church, expecting to have a relatively quiet and peaceful day.
 What I encountered was surprising.
 Instead of peace and harmony, I was greeted with yelling and language that I had previously heard only from teens with severe emotional problems.
 I found myself in an interesting predicament – should I stay and try to reason with the person, or walk away and shake the dust of that person from my feet.
 I chose the latter.

 I could have, but did not, envisioned some negative backlash over closing the building.
 But I did not expect viciousness.
-Closing the building was a tactical decision made to assist in the effort to reduce the rapid spread of the coronavirus, especially to those populations most susceptible to the illness.
-Until late yesterday afternoon, it had not occurred to me that one decision would cause such a volatile outburst from some.
-The decision was not intended to interfere with worship, but change the way services are rendered.
+Closing was a tactical decision made to assist in the effort to reduce the rapid spread of the coronavirus, especially to those populations most susceptible to the illness.
+Until late yesterday afternoon, it had not occurred to me that one decision would cause such a volatile outburst.
+The decision was not intended to interfere with worship, but to protect people and change the way services are rendered.

-Last night and early into this morning, as I mulled over today’s sermon, it occurred to me the focus verse from today’s Revised Common Lectionary Reading, Year A, John 4:23, addresses the importance of distinguishing spiritual worship from a physical space.
-Furthermore, it debunks explicitly the notion that true worship only occurs in a particular physical area.
+Last night and early into this morning, as I mulled over today’s sermon, it occurred to me the focus verse from today’s Revised Common Lectionary Reading, Year A, John 4:23, addresses the importance of distinguishing spiritual worship from engaging in corporate worship in a designated place.
 Those who focus on the physical often miss the spiritual.

 The Samaritan woman depicted in today’s New Testament text began her interaction with Jesus by focusing on the wrong things.
 First, the woman zoned in on the ethnic difference between her and Jesus.
 (John 4:9) Second, she focused on what Jesus didn’t have (a bucket). (v 10) Next, she taunted Jesus, “Sir, give me this water so that I may never be thirsty or have to keep coming here to draw water,” the woman was looking at Jesus through non spiritual eyes.